markopersonally/tasks-app-react/README.md

 ## Live Demo
 ## You can check out the live demo of the Task App here https://markopersonally.github.io/tasks-app-react/

-## Installation
+## Installation:

-# Clone this repository.
+ 1. Clone this repository.
- Navigate to the project directory.
+ 2. Navigate to the project directory.
- Install dependencies by running npm install.
+ 3. Install dependencies by running npm install.
- Start the development server with npm start.
+ 4. Start the development server with npm start.

 ## Technologies Used
  React.js